anirudhakulkarni/COL216-Assignments/a4/report.md

 3. The above approach disallows the possibility of simultaneous “store " operation and an arithmetic/logical operation, which avoids collisions.
 4. The algorithm avoids any reordering when given "dependent" instruction hence proving correctness of the algorithm
+5. The algorithm is O(n), where we used dynamic programming to establish dependency among multiple lw/sw instructions while re-ordering.
 ## Weakness:

 1. If there are consecutive “load” instructions in the file with the same register as